NewsLocal NewsIn Your NeighborhoodLehigh Acres

 "We do like it here because it was quiet and nothing back here to you know look over into our property, but I guess that's something that's coming to an end," Sherry Dahlheimer said.

-Delisi Inc owns the 12.9 acres that borders the Dahlheimer's backyard.
+Delisi Inc represents the property owners 12.9 acres that borders the Dahlheimer's backyard.

 Find previous reporting here.